-- There are several dangers to be aware of at the Hot Creek Geological site that include scorching water, toxic substances, unpredictable eruptions, and unstable ground.
+- There are several dangers to be aware of at the Hot Creek Geological Site including scorching water, toxic substances, unpredictable eruptions, and unstable ground.
 When visiting this location stay on destinated trails and do not get in the water.
 Over the years 14 people have lost their lives or been seriously burned in this creek.

-- This part of the Mammoth mountains has very limited reception.
-The trail itself is pretty straight forward and many people visit it, especially on the weekends.
-However, I always recommend looking up directions and downloading an offline hiking map like Maps.me ahead of time.
+- This part of the Mammoth Mountains has very limited reception.
+The trail itself is pretty straightforward and many people visit it, especially on the weekends.
+However, I always recommend looking up directions and downloading an offline map from the AllTrails hiking app ahead of time.

 - This area is open from sunrise to sunset for visitors.
 No overnight camping is allowed.

 Heading out on winter adventures can feel intimidating if you’re not sure what to bring for snow activities.
 After years of testing out different winter gear, here are some of our favorite items that we recommend to pack for winter trips!